What Breaks on the Ford F-Series Pickup Trucks the Most?

 Don’t overlook the tires and shock absorbers

 The suspension on any vehicle is important to ride comfort, but trucks need a little more help.
 If you regularly take your Ford F-Series off-road in any capacity, the struts and shocks could wear down faster than the average vehicle.
 Replacing the shock absorbers after 50,000 miles will offer a more comfortable ride, but doing it before 100,000 miles is recommended.
-You might be able to tell when this needs to be done, simply by feeling.

 Last but not least, don’t let your tires wear too much.
 For the rest of the parts to work in harmony, fresh tires are always a good idea.
 Those who go off-road might want to do this by 50,000 miles or more.
 Keep an eye on the treadwear on all four tires, especially if your truck sits for any amount of time.